ericpruitt/tipyte/README.md

 pure Python with a small amount of syntactic sugar to keep the templates from being whitespace sensitive and three template-specific built-in functions.

+Although Tipyte templates look suspiciously like [Jinja](http://jinja.pocoo.org/) templates, the most significant difference is that Tipyte leans almost entirely on Python for its syntax.
+Tipyte has no built-in operator overloading which means developers can use normal function calls instead of pipes ("|"), and the vast majority of Python syntax works within Tipyte out of the box which gives it a softer learning curve.

 Tags
 ----